University of Rennes 1: Creation of the University of Rennes 1

 In 1969, in order to enforce the growth of French universities, a law was passed, splitting the University of Rennes into two new entities.
-This new university took the name of 'University of Rennes 1'.
+This new university took the name of "University of Rennes 1".

-Creation of the new University of Rennes (UNIR)
+Creation of the new University of Rennes

-In 2023, the University of Rennes 1 will merge with four Grandes Ecoles (Ecole des Hautes Etudes en Santé Publique, École nationale supérieure de chimie de Rennes, ENS Rennes, Sciences-Po Rennes) in the "UNIR" project, in order to create a new University of Rennes.
-The University of Rennes 2 and INSA Rennes, with research institutes (CNRS, INRAE, Inria, Inserm and CHU de Rennes) are associated with the project.
-The 7 establishments will be grouped together in an "Experimental Public Establishment" (EPE), weighing nearly 7,000 staff and teachers, including a thousand researchers, 156 research laboratories and 60,000 of the 68,000 students in the Breton capital, including 7,000 international students.
+In 2023, the University of Rennes 1 merged with five Grandes écoles: Ecole des Hautes Etudes en Santé Publique, École nationale supérieure de chimie de Rennes, ENS Rennes, INSA Rennes and Sciences-Po Rennes in the 'UNIR' project, in order to create the new University of Rennes.
+The University of Rennes 2 with other research institutes (CNRS, INRAE, Inria, Inserm and CHU de Rennes) are associated with the project.
+The six establishments will be grouped together in an 'Experimental Public Establishment' (EPE), weighing nearly 7,000 staff and teachers, including a thousand researchers, 156 research laboratories and 60,000 of the 68,000 students in the Breton capital, including 7,000 international students.

 Location

-Most of the university's 1.64 km² of grounds lie within the city boundary of Rennes, but it has other sites dotted around Brittany.
+Most of the university's 1.64 km2 of grounds lie within the city boundary of Rennes, but it has other sites dotted around Brittany.
 The three main campuses are in Beaulieu (in the east of Rennes), Villejean (in the north-west of Rennes) and a central campus.

 Situated in the north-east of the city, the Beaulieu campus is a large complex that was still in development in 1969.
 Beaulieu is the home of more than a dozen science buildings (for the Faculties of mathematics, physics, biology and other schools such as the INSA) and one of philosophy.
 The sports facilities and the students' entertainment building are also located there.

 In the north-west, the Villejean campus gathers Rennes 2's Faculties of Foreign Languages, Arts, Human Sciences and Social Sciences.
 Rennes I University's Faculty of Medicine is located on the edge of this Villejean campus, nearby Brittany's largest hospital center, Pontchaillou.

 The city center holds two separate buildings: the Faculty of Law and Political Science, and the Faculty of Economical Science, in front of which a cloister houses the two faculties' library.

 There are other sites in Lannion, Saint-Brieuc, Saint-Malo, Fougères and Dinard; some research centers in Monterfil, Paimpont and the isle of Bailleron; and a museum owned by the university in Penmarch.